-- Details of specific antiavoidance provisions, except as stated in the study guide. - Details of what consititutes a remittance - Profits of non-residents from a trade of dealing in or developing land in the UK.
+- Details of specific antiavoidance provisions, except as stated in the study guide. - Details of what consititutes a remittance. - Profits of non-residents from a trade of dealing in or developing land in the UK. - Offshore receipts in respect of intangible property.